 Ask any kind of expert; most have no idea how many weather modification programs are in place in the US, how many other countries worldwide use weather modification practices, how many flares are burned each year in the atmosphere to enhance precipitation, what the flares contain, or how often we use them.
 Yet we use them around the world on a regular basis to directly modify the weather.

-No. The term geo-engineering implies intent to manipulate the climate, and the prolific and ongoing weather modification (cloud-seeding) programs are not intended to manipulate the climate... only to increase precipitation.
+Not really.
+The term geo-engineering or (climate engineering) implies intent to manipulate the climate, and the prolific and ongoing weather modification (cloud-seeding) programs are not intended to manipulate the climate... only to increase precipitation.

 While we are currently inadvertently changing the climate, as used in contemporary science "geo-engineering" refers almost entirely to two concepts: solar radiation management (SRM) and CO2 removal (since reducing CO2 emissions enough to make an impact isn't realistic).
 Since we currently have no practical way to remove and sequester carbon dioxide on the massive scale required to make an impact, the focus is on SRM.

 SRM is the only viable means climatologists see to decrease the amount of solar radiation reaching the Earth, and the only way to do it we've come up with so far is to add sulfur dioxide aerosols into the stratosphere using aircraft.